-Screening and Testing to Detect Breast Cancer
+Screening and Testing to Detect Cancer: Breast Cancer

 Screening methods to find breast cancer include clinical breast examination (doctors or nurses examine women's breasts for lumps), mammography, and other imaging techniques.
 Screening may find cancers early, when they are most treatable.